sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 #### Increase Disk

-**Note:** Downsizing disk is not supported at the moment, please proceed with caution before increasing disk size.
+> NOTE: Downsizing disk is not supported at the moment, please proceed with caution before increasing disk size.

 Increasing disk is a 2 part process - you have to increase disk on the VM, and then expand the ghe filesystem for the changes to be applied.